tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - here, they report that patients with low melanoma neoantigen burdens who did respond to ICIs had tumors with higher expression of pigmentation-related genes
  - **expansion of peripheral CD8<sup>+</sup> T cell populations specific for melanocyte antigens observed only in patients who responded to anti-PD-1 therapy, so ICI can promote breakdown of tolerance towards tumor-lineage self-antigens**
  - **mouse model of poorly immunogenic melanomas: skew epitope recognition toward wild type melanocyte antigens associated with improved anti-PD-1 efficacy (can introduce neoantigens with UVB radiation mutagenesis), and got long term protection against engrafted melanomas not sharing neoantigens**
+## Results
+### Recognition of wild type melanocyte antigens following immune checkpoint blockade in patients with melanoma
+ - **immune activity against wild type melanocyte antigens in melanoma may contribute to ICB efficacy despite low neoantigen burden (i.e. perhaps in responders with low neoantigen tumors more often will see irAEs given necessity for immune activity against tumor associated antigens shared between tumor and self)**
+## Discussion
+ - **neoantigens may contribute to breaking of self-tolerance (toward wild type melanocyte self-antigens) in ICB**
 # Evaluating T cell cross-reactivity between tumors and immune-related adverse events with TCR sequencing: pitfalls in interpretations of functional relevance
 ## Abstract
  - shared T cell clones between tumor and irAE evidence for crossreactivity **(or shared antigens)** underlying irAEs